carnach/unicookbook-userguide/docs/user-guide.md

 - 🖨️ **Print** - Print-friendly view
 - 📥 **Download** - Export as PDF
 - 🗑️ **Delete** - Remove the recipe (authorized users only)

 ---

+## Personal Recipes

+Use your private cookbook to keep drafts or personal-only recipes separate from the shared collection.

+- **Turn on personal recipes:** Enable the personal cookbook in settings.
+When adding, choose Shared or Personal from the collection picker.
+- **Private by default:** Personal recipes are visible only to you; they use the same add/edit/delete flow as shared recipes.
+- **Separate backups:** Personal backups export only your private items.
+Shared backups exclude them so you do not leak private content.
+- **Submit later (step-by-step):** Open a personal recipe → click **Submit to shared** → confirm.
+If a shared copy already exists for this personal recipe, it is updated; otherwise a new shared recipe is created.
+- **Keep editing privately:** Continue refining in personal space even after submitting.
+When ready, click **Submit to shared** again to push your latest edits to the linked shared copy without losing your private version.

+---